Table of Contents:

 The virtualization support currently available in OP-TEE is configured at build time.
 A build supporting virtualization will currently not work in non-virtualized environments and vice versa.
 Thus separate builds will be required for each of these instances.

-It is currently also unclear how access to hardware resources, such as cryptographic engines, can be handled safely between TEE contexts and thus these are currently not supported when virtualization is enabled in OP-TEE.
+Access to hardware resources, such as cryptographic engines, has not been made virtualization aware and thus can’t currently be handled safely between TEE contexts nor ensure that data from these resources isn’t leaked between TEE contexts or to the REEs.
+Thus such hardware is not currently supported when virtualization is enabled in OP-TEE.

 Advanced topology support